t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 In the distributed model described in {{rl-fig2}}, the edge computing domain is composed of IoT edge gateways and IoT devices which are also used as computing nodes.
 Edge computing domains are connected with a remote/cloud network, and with their respective service operator's system.
-IoT devices/computing nodes provide logical functions, as part of a distributed machine learning application.
-The processing capabilities in IoT devices being limited, they require the support of other nodes: the training process for AI services is executed at IoT edge gateways or cloud networks and the prediction (inference) service is executed in the IoT devices.
+IoT devices/computing nodes provide logical functions, for example as part of a distributed machine learning or distributed image processing application.
+The processing capabilities in IoT devices being limited, they require the support of other nodes: in a distributed machine learning application, the training process for AI services can be executed at IoT edge gateways or cloud networks and the prediction (inference) service is executed in the IoT devices; in a distributed image processing application, some image processing functions can be similarly executed at the edge or in the cloud, while pre-processing, which helps limiting the amount of uploaded data, is performed by the IoT device.

 ~~~~~~~~~~~~~~~~~~~ aasvg
 +----------------------------------------------+